 During the adjusted level 3 lockdown, and the level 1 lockdown in March 2021, estimates of R using three different data sources, daily numbers of laboratory-confirmed COVID-19 cases, hospital admissions, and hospital-based deaths were generally similar (Figure 2).
 Nationally, the average R remained initially steady during the adjusted level 3 lockdown, then dropped steadily for the first three weeks of January 2021.
-R stabilized briefly around the end of January, then gradually increased through the beginning of level 1 lockdown in March.
-R then remained steady, with a value close to 1 at the end of the estimation period (Figure 3).
-Estimates of R based on both laboratory-confirmed cases and admissions dipped slightly near the end of the estimation period, possibly due to decreased health-seeking, testing and/or reporting over the Easter long weekend.
+R stabilized briefly around the end of January, then gradually increased through the beginning of level 1 lockdown in March 2021.
+R then remained steady until early-April 2021.
+During the first half April 2021, R estimates fluctuated substantially, possible related to the effects of holidays on testing.
+The R value remained above 1 at the end of the estimation period and appears to be gradually increasing (Figure 3).

-Trends at the province level were generally similar to those at a national level, with R in many provinces dipping at the end of the estimation period (Figures 4-10 and Table 1).
-In most provinces R stabilized close to 1 during the level 1 lockdown in March.
+Trends at the province level were generally similar to those at a national level, with R in many provinces significantly above 1 (i.e., 95% CI excludes 1) at the end of the estimation period, and with median estimates above 1 in all provinces.
+(Figures 4-10 and Table 1).

 Table 1.
-Daily R estimates nationally and by province for 30th March 2021, based on lab-confirmed cases and hospital admissions.
+Daily R estimates nationally and by province for based on lab-confirmed cases and hospital admissions.
 Each cell contains median values with 95% confidence intervals.